 Confirms that the Service Request has been sent by a User whose right to send that Service Request has not been suspended, and that such User is acting in a User Role which is an Eligible User Role for that Service Request;

+For SMETS1 Service Requests, confirms that the SMI Status of the Device identified in the Service Request is: (i) 'Commissioned'; (ii) 'Installed not Commissioned'; (iii) 'Whitelisted'; or (iv) 'Pending';

 Checks Cryptographic Protection for the Service Request;

 Confirms Validity of the Certificate used to Check Cryptographic Protection for the Service Request; and

-Confirms that the User sending the Service Request is a User that is or will be an Eligible User for that Service Request for all times within any date range requested:
+For SMETS1 Service Requests, confirms that the User sending the Service Request is a User that is or will be an Eligible User for that Service Request for all times within any date range requested:

 Where there is no such date range, at the specified time for execution; or

 Where there is no date range and no date for execution is specified, at the time at which the check is being carried out.

+For SMETS1, confirms the Service Request is not a Replay.

 If any of the checks fails, the DCC rejects the Service Request and informs the User.

+For SMETS2+ Service Requests:

 If the checks are passed, the DCC then Transforms the Service Request into a Pre-Command, and sends the Pre-Command to the User.

 The User receives the Pre-Command and carries out the following checks: